 - Stool Acidity Test – When lactose breaks down to lactic and other acids in the colon, the resulting acidity can be detected by a simple measurement of stool acidity.

 The second option for severe lactose intolerance is buying milk to which lactase, the enzyme, has been added or adding lactase drops or tablets to milk.
-A pharmacist or food store manager can provide advice and there are over-the-counter lactase tablets that can be taken with meals to replace the enzyme the body no longer has.
+A pharmacist or food store manager can provide advice for you.
+There are over-the-counter lactase tablets that can be taken with meals to replace the enzyme the body no longer has.
 Finally, there are now a variety of lactose-free products available in the specialty section of food stores.